 His debut solo album, asinglewordisnotenough (Confront Recordings-London), has garnered great acclaim since its release in November 2016 and has been profiled in the New York Times, the Chicago Tribune, the Los Angeles Times, The Guardian, 5against4, I Care If You Listen, Musical America, Seattle Times and Strings Magazine, among other publications.

-In the 2021-22 season, Woods is serving as an artist-in-residence at the University of Miami’s Frost School of Music and Northwestern University’s Center for New Music while also joining the faculty at the University at Buffalo as a distinguished visiting scholar and visiting professor.
+In the 2021-22 season, Woods served as an artist-in-residence at the University of Miami’s Frost School of Music and Northwestern University’s Center for New Music while also joining the faculty at the University at Buffalo as a distinguished visiting scholar and visiting professor.
 He previously served on the music faculties of the University of Chicago, Dartmouth College and the Chicago Academy of the Arts.
 He holds degrees from Brooklyn College and Musik Academie der Stadt Basel, with a doctoral degree from the University of Huddersfield.
 In the 2020-21 season, he was an artist-in-residence with the Kaufman Music Center.
 From 2018-2020, he served as an artist-in-residence with the Seattle Symphony and as a creative consultant for the interactive concert hall Octave 9: Raisbeck Music Center.